tarantool/tarantool/doc/www-data.in/_text/index.md

         - asynchronous master-master replication,
         - authentication and access control.

+        Our [online shell](http://try.tarantool.org) gives a taste
+        of these features and is a [Tarantool Lua script](http://github.com/tarantool/try).

         # News

         * **Meet with Tarantool developers at [Lua Workshop 2014](http://luaconf.ru)!**